 Positional structures are tactical structures formed by a team’s tactical shape, before the effects of player movement.

-Attacking structures are tactical structures formed by a team’s attacking shape and attacking movement.
-A team has separate attacking structures for when each individual player is on the ball that take into account each player’s on the ball movement.
+Attacking structures are tactical structures formed by a team’s attacking shape, off the ball movement and on the ball movement.
+A team has separate attacking structures for when each individual player is on the ball that take into account the nature of each player’s individual on the ball movement.

 A team's formation is the combination of its positional structures in all positional areas.
 It provides the structural basis of the team's playing system.